EOP-OMB/federal-program-inventory/website/_program/TC.035.md

 is_subpart_f: null
 layout: program
 objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-However, the Tax Code provided an investment tax credit for expenditures made on insulation, exterior windows, and doors that improved the energy efficiency of homes and met certain standards.
-The Tax Code also provided a credit for purchases of advanced main air circulating fans, natural gas, propane, or oil furnaces or hot water boilers, and other qualified energy efficient property.
-  This provision expired on December 31, 2017, but legislation enacted in 2020 allowed taxpayers to claim tax credits retroactively for three years.
-The credit was further increased up to $3,200 and extended to homes acquired in 2023 through 2032.
+Instead, it generally would seek to tax uniformly all returns from investment-like activities.
+However, the Tax Code allowed contractors a tax credit of $2,000 for the construction of a qualified new energy-efficient home that had an annual level of heating and cooling energy consumption at least 50 percent below the annual consumption under the 2006 International Energy Conservation Code.
+The credit equaled $1,000 in the case of a new manufactured home that met a 30 percent standard or requirements for EPA’s Energy Star homes.
+This provision expired on December 31, 2017, but it was increased up to $5,000 and extended to homes acquired in 2023 through 2032.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":120000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":280000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":210000000.0}]'
 outlays: null
 permalink: /program/TC.035.html
 popular_name: ''